ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 The effects of this proposal are written out in the individual sections.
 Here, I summarize the effects on the principles_.

-1. We get closer to the `Lexical Scoping Principle`_: with ``-Werror=pattern-signature-binds``, type variables cannot be bound in pattern signatures, closing one of the places where the `Lexical Scoping Principle`_ is currently violated.

-   This would not be the case with the treatment of in-scope variables as originally written in `#126`_, where the choice between a binding site and an occurrence depends on whether a type variable is in scope.

 #.
 The `Explicit Variable Principle`_ is made to hold, by allowing explicit binders for type variables
    for existentials and the variables bound by an inner ``forall`` in a higher-rank type.

 #.
+The `Lexical Scoping Principle`_ is made to hold with ``-XNoImplicitBinds``

+   Indeed, the purpose of ``-XNoImplicitBinds`` is to be the single extension which is both necessary and sufficient to do this.

+   The `Lexical Scoping Principle`_, part (a), is upheld.
+   Binders occur in patterns, after ``forall``, in ``let`` declarations, and a few other discrete places in the AST -- and nowhere else.
+In particular, binders do not occur in pattern signatures.

+   The `Lexical Scoping Principle`_ part (a) is made to hold, by describing pattern-signature binds as occurrences and making type applications in patterns unconditionally bring new variables into scope.

+   This would not be the case with the treatment of in-scope variables as originally written in `#126`_, where the choice between a binding site and an occurrence depends on whether a type variable is in scope.

+#.
+The `Syntactic Unification Principle`_ is bolstersted by ``-XNoImplicitBinds``

+   As discussed in the "Consistency" section of the motivation for that extension, the different forms of implicit binding we have today work quite differently.
+   In many case, those different forms are chiefly distinguished by being confined to one of the type- or term- level, e.g. regular pattern for type synonym right hand sides.
+   A lack of inconsistency on this front therefore is part of the type and term syntax unification espoused by this principle.

-The `Explicit Binding Principle`_ is made to hold, by introducing ``-XNoImplicitForAll`` and
+#.
+The `Explicit Binding Principle`_ is made to hold under ``-XNoImplicitBinds`` and ``-XPatternSignatures`` by side-stepping the need for new explicit syntax.

-   ``-Werror=pattern-signature-binds``.
-However, it is impossible to use pattern signatures in this mode; there is no alternative way to bind pattern-signature variables.
+   Making ``-XPatternSignatures`` not imply implicit bindings keeps that exntension in accordance with the `Explicit Binding Principle`_.
+   That principle says implicit binding constructions should have explicit counterparts they desugar to.

+   In general, solutions to `Lexical Scoping Principle`_ are also solutions to `Explicit Binding Principle`_.
+   It is just for implicit forms ones wishes to leave enabled that explicit syntax is needed, and explicit syntax forms an additional solution to the `Explicit Binding Principle`_ (and not the `Lexical Scoping Principle`_).

+   ``let type name = _ in``, proposed in Proposal `#523`_, would be such explicit syntax.
+   If that proposal is accepted, then we can say ``-XNoImplicitBinds`` goes back to just being a solution for the `Lexical Scoping Principle`_, and ``let type name = _ in`` is just the solution for the `Explicit Binding Principle`_.
+   This is conceptually simpler and we hope to get there, but in the meantime we don't want to deny ``-XNoImplicitBinds`` its extra benefit!

 #.
 The `Visibility Orthogonality Principle`_ is made to hold, by ensuring that types and terms are treated identically
    in patterns.
 This was not the case with the old version of `#126`_ for constructor patterns, which